-Freemasonry / Fraternal Note
+Freemasonry / Fraternal Entry

 Charity and outward care as the public expression of the Freemasonry section.